Rulebook (17th Edition)

 Just as when playing the card normally, you must pay all usual costs, including any applicable activation costs for spells, and any minion summoned is placed onto the battlefield exhausted.

-Cards which are already in-play cannot be deployed and thus are excluded.
+Minions which are already on-field cannot be deployed and thus are excluded.

 Destroy